Stranded turtles: What to do

 The Aquarium has a team of trained aquarists who have lots of experience in caring for stranded turtles.

-Check out the amazing release of 19 juvenile loggerhead turtles we rehabilitated and released last year.
+Check out the amazing release of 19 juvenile loggerhead turtles we rehabilitated and released in 2010.

 - Photos: Juvenile loggerhead turtles released back into the wild